Making HTTP Requests in Node.js With node-fetch

 import fetch from 'node-fetch';

-Note: If you are using node-fetch version 3.x.x, then make sure you only use ESM syntax for importing.
+If you are using node-fetch version 3.x.x, then make sure you only use ESM syntax for importing.
 Also, DO NOT forget to add set a key “type” with the value “module” in the package.json file:

 "type": "module"

-Sending GET Requests with node-fetch Module
+Sending GET Request With node-fetch

-Let us send a simple GET request to Google’s homepage.
+Let us send a simple GET request to Google’s homepage:

 fetch('https://google.com')